krishnapemmaraju/VisaEligibilityCheckSerenityUI/UKVisaEligibilityCheck-Serenity/README.md

            *  Right click on Project and copy the path
            *  Go to the Terminal
            *  Run mvn clean verify
-    5. If you want to run from IDE :
+      If you want to run from IDE :
          Navigate to "test runners package" -> right click on "****TestSuite.class" and select Run as "JUnit" <br />

-   #Running from
+ # Running from

-     Runnning from Eclipse IDE Test Runner Class :
+     Running from Eclipse IDE Test Runner Class :
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![ScreenShot](https://i.postimg.cc/3J6qLQsY/Project-Structure-Window.png)

      Running from Command Line :